tempelaar-team/qclab-dev/docs/user_guide/model.rst

 Models
 ==========================

 Models in QC Lab define the physics of the quantum-classical system under study.
-A model object is an instance of the ``qclab.Model`` class and is equipped with a set of constants and ingredients that specify the properties of the system in a manner that is agnostic to the quantum-classical algorithm being used.
+A Model object is an instance of the ``qclab.Model`` class and is equipped with a set of constants and ingredients that specify the properties of the system in a manner that is agnostic to the quantum-classical algorithm being used.

-At a minimum, the model object defines the Hamiltonian of the system:
+At a minimum, the Model object defines the Hamiltonian of the system:

 .. math::